Hypodontia – Teeth Meaning, vs Oligodontia Adontia, Genetics, Cancer, Images

 Here are some common treatment options:

 - Dental Implants: This is a surgical procedure where an artificial tooth root is placed into the jawbone and is used to support a replacement tooth or bridge.
+Dental implants are increasingly popular in treating hypodontia, especially in adult patients.
+They offer a stable and aesthetically pleasing solution for missing teeth and help prevent bone loss associated with tooth agenesis.

 - Dental Bridges: These are used to replace missing teeth by bridging the gap created by one or more missing teeth.
 The bridge is anchored to the adjacent teeth.